VDrift/vdrift/docs/Car_parameters.md

 The number of wheels is fixed to four: fl, fr, rl, rr.
 For a FWD car the wheels fl and fr are powered, for RWD the wheels rl and rr.

+Wheel position, camber, toe are the values for the car at rest.

 The wheel mesh is the wheel disk mesh(wheel mesh without rim).
 The mesh will be scaled according to tire dimensions, has to fit into a unit cube.
 The rim mesh is generated automatically.

 Wheel alignment is set with the camber, caster, and toe.
 All angles are in degrees.
 For a "negative camber" the left wheel camber has to be negative, the right wheel camber positive.